iterative/katacoda-scenarios/get-started/stages/step2.md

 directory `data/prepared`, as indicated by the option `-o` (output).
 So, after running the command, the output directory is added to `data/.gitignore` and is saved in `.dvc/cache/`.
-Finally, the information needed for rerunning this stage is saved in the file `prepare.dvc`, which is indicated by the option `-f` (filename).
+Finally, the information needed for rerunning this stage is saved in the `prepare` section of `dvc.yaml`, which is indicated by the option `-n` (stage name).
 The options `-d` indicate the dependencies of this stage.
 We will see later what are dependencies and how they are used by DVC.

 `git status -s`{{execute}}